kosinusbch/bchdns/README.md

 ## Actions

-A list of actions currently supported by this implementation of BCH DNS.
-Content in quotes are a new push data.
-First push data is the protocol identifier registered for BCH DNS, second pushdata is version number 0(x) then up to 1296 different actions starting at 00-99 ending at 0A-ZZ, third is the domain you want to register or modify, fourth which is optional is the data to set.
+Content in quotes are a new pushdata.
+First pushdata is the protocol identifier registered for BCH DNS, second pushdata is version number 0(x) then up to 1296 different actions starting at 00-99 ending at 0A-ZZ, third is the domain you want to register or modify, fourth which is optional is the data to set.
 If left blank it will be deleted/unset.
 The first person to register the domain gets to keep it.
 Only confirmed (1-conf+) actions are considered valid.

-Register domain
+### Register domain

 `"0x04008080" "0x00" "bcash"`

-Delete/Free domain
+### Delete/Free domain

 `"0x04008080" "0x01" "bcash"`

-Set/update A record
+### Set/update A record

 `"0x04008080" "0x02" "bcash" "127.0.0.1"`

-Set/update CNAME record
+### Set/update CNAME record

 `"0x04008080" "0x03" "bcash" "example.com"`